Beavis and Butt-Head Do America: Sequel

 In the years following, many fans rumored the possibility of a sequel or follow-up to the film, tentatively titled Beavis and Butt-Head: The Sequel or Beavis and Butt-Head 2.
-On August 31, 2009, during the promotion of Extract, Mike Judge said he would like to see Beavis and Butt-Head on the big screen again.
+On August 31, 2009, during the promotion of Extract, Judge said he would like to see Beavis and Butt-Head on the big screen again.
 In 2019, Judge revealed that he has "some ideas" for a new film, saying there might be potential for a live-action version of the show.
 In February 2021, it was announced that a new Beavis and Butt-Head movie was in production for Paramount+, with Mike Judge on board.
-It was released on June 23, 2022.
+Beavis and Butt-Head Do the Universe was released on June 23, 2022.